Eroded sandstone concretions and formations at Shore Acres State Park Oregon. #68579or

 I truly love what I do despite the sacrifices and frustration that goes with it.
 It’s part of me, defines who I am, and compels me to keep on learning, seeing, and appreciating our natural world.

-Hiker in Arethusa Cirque Kanansakis Country AlbertaThe author at Kananaskis Country Alberta
+Hiker in Arethusa Cirque Kanansakis Country AlbertaThe author in Kananaskis Country Alberta

 What is it like to be a Professional Landscape Photographer?